Introduction To Women’s rights in India

 - Code of Criminal Procedure, 1973:-It contains provisions for women like the obligation of a person to maintain his wife, arrest of a woman by female police, etc.

-In conclusion, due to these legislation and the efforts of the pillars of the Indian democracy the situation of the women has lifted a bit.
+In conclusion, due to this legislation and the efforts of the pillars of the Indian democracy the situation of the women has lifted a bit.
 The conditions are better now but in order to make it the best many more efforts are needed and it can only be possible if the government along with the people irrespective of their gender give their support.

 - Pandey J. N., Constitutional Law of India, 53rd edition, 2016.